Antibodyy/osiris_ros/README.md

 Repository for all ROS-based features.
+Inspired from Articulated Robotics